 The telecommunication industry has always been developing with leaps and bounds and technology changes with each passing day.
-For common people with few network knowledge, the evolving optional network devices like PoE switch can be a big puzzle.
+For people with little network knowledge, the evolving optional network devices like PoE switches can be a big puzzle.
 What is PoE?
 What is the difference between a PoE switch and a regular network switch?
 This article explains their differences and how to find the right switch for you.

-PoE, abbreviation of Power over Ethernet, is a technology that enables Ethernet cable to supply power.
+PoE, short for Power over Ethernet, is a technology that enables Ethernet cable to supply power.
 Thus power sourcing equipment (PSE) can transmit both data and power to powered devices (PD) simultaneously via one single cable.
 PoE has two standards available on network switch: IEEE 802.3af/at.
-The former orginal PoE standard is defined in 2003, which provides 15.4 W power budget to PDs (12.95 W available for accessing).
+The former original PoE standard, defined in 2003, provides a 15.4 W power budget to PDs (12.95 W available for accessing).
 The latter PoE+/PoE Plus standard defined in 2009 provides up to 30 W (25.5 W) power.

-PoE switch is one of the two types of PSE for PoE implement: endspan switch and midspan PoE injector.
-To enhance network resiliency, gigabit PoE switches provided by FS.COM are highly compatible IEEE 802.3af/at managed PoE+ switches.
-For example, S1130-8T2F managed gigabit 8 port PoE switch with 2 SFP ports can connect to gigabit Ethernet network while S1600-48T4S 48 port PoE switch can use the SFP+ ports to connect with 10gbe switch for higher performance data transfer.
+PoE switch is one of the two types of PSE for PoE implementation: endspan switch and midspan PoE injector.
+To enhance network resiliency, gigabit PoE switches provided by FS.com are highly compatible IEEE 802.3af/at managed PoE+ switches.

 |PoE Switch||Normal Switch|

 |Required Accessories||Easy for management (power and transmission)||Require separate two wires for powering on normal switch and PoE injector|